 Custom RFID Labeling Solutions

-Besides our available RFID options, which can be custom printed with serialized barcodes and encoded with alphanumerical values, we also offer full customization options to meet specific application needs.
-This includes selecting any of our durable label facestocks to produce an RFID label that can withstand chemical exposure and a wide range of temperatures.
+In addition to our currently available blank, user-printable RFID labels, RFID solutions can be provided, custom printed with serialized barcodes, color logos, and encoded with alphanumerical values.
+We also offer full customization options to meet your specific application needs.
+As such, we can provide your labels fully pre-printed, or blank with only your full-color logo added.
+Our full customization options also include selecting any of our durable label facestocks to produce an RFID label that can withstand chemical exposure and a wide range of temperatures.
 From inlay, antennae, and label size combination to configuration and material selections, GA International offers performant specialty labels to produce unique and dependable identification and tracking solutions.

 Get In Touch

 Tell us about your project and one of our experts will contact you shortly.